idfubar/AV102/week3/pair_programming.md

 is all being shared around;
 that's extraordinarily valuable really from the point of view of a project manager ... and the other thing, I mean, this is ...
-I think, pretty much everybody wants to pair with somebody who is you know at the same level them, or maybe slightly above in terms of what they are thinking about levels; whether it's level on JavaScript or level on this that and the other.
+I think, pretty much everybody wants to pair with somebody who is - you know - at the same level as them, or maybe slightly above in terms of what they are thinking about levels; whether it's level on JavaScript or level on this that and the other.
 Personally I enjoy pairing with people of all different levels